 - Report the fraud to the Federal Trade Commission at identitytheft.gov or call 877-IDTHEFT (877-438-4338).

 - Make sure to maintain a log of all the contacts you make with authorities regarding the matter.
 Write down names, titles and phone numbers in case you need to re-contact them or refer to them in future correspondence.

 Did you know that every day thousands of people fall victim to fraudulent emails, text messages and phone calls from scammers pretending to be their bank?
-Use caution when responding to any phone, email or text message regarding banking activity or requesting that personal information be updated, especially when a link to a site is included in the message.
+Use caution when responding to phone, email or text messages regarding banking activity or requesting that personal information be updated, especially when a link is included in the message.